tochytskyi/adboard/README.md

 # adboard
-This is background features developed in php for bulletin board system with UML explanation.
+This is background developed in php for bulletin board system with UML explanation.